-The actual amount of calories per serving and even servings sizes vary wildly from one manufacturer to another.
-Some products contain less than 400 kcal per serving while others can have as much as 1250 kcal per serving, so it's always a good idea to read the label before you buy.
+The number of calories per serving and even serving sizes vary wildly from manufacturer to manufacturer.
+Some products contain less than 400 kcal per serving, while others can have as much as 1,250 kcal per serving, so it's always a good idea to read the label before you buy.

 This meal replacements mix contains a staggering 1,250 calories and a whopping 50 grams of protein in each 321-gram serving.
-Better still, there are hardly any fat or sugar in the mix, although we do recommend taking at least some dietary fats if you are planning on bulking up and also staying healthy.
+Better still, there is hardly any fat or sugar in the mix, although we recommend taking at least some dietary fats if you are planning to bulk up and stay healthy.

-Much like all other 'Naked' products, the Naked Mass powder is GMO, soy, gluten and hormone free and has no rBGH or rBST in it either.
-The Naked Mass is cold processed with no acid and bleaching involved: no need to spoil such a fine powder with unnatural processing methods.
+Like all other 'Naked' products, the Naked Mass powder is GMO, soy, gluten, and hormone-free and has no rBGH or rBST.
+The Naked Mass is cold processed with no acid and bleaching involved: no need to spoil such a fine powder with synthetic processing methods.

 If you are a hard gainer boy or girl, try the Naked Mass, it's probably a better option than having yet another portion of rice and chicken for breakfast.

 Optimum Nutrition recommends taking its Serious Mass weight gainer "between meals, after exercises or before bed."
 Now, we don't think many people like to go to bed with a full stomach, but even just one portion of the Optimum Nutrition Serious Mass will fill you right up.
 If you wish to take this supplement before bedtime, have half a portion only, that's still over 600 calories.